nginxinc/nginx-gateway-fabric/docs/developer/implementing-a-feature.md

    the [branching and workflow](/docs/developer/branching-and-workflow.md) documentation.
 4. **Branch**: Create a branch following the [naming conventions](/docs/developer/branching-and-workflow.md#branch-naming-conventions).
+5. **Review style guide** Review the [Go style guide](/docs/developer/go-style-guide.md) to familiarize yourself with the project's coding practices.
-5. **Make changes**: Make the necessary changes for the feature.
+6. **Make changes**: Make the necessary changes for the feature.
-6. **Consider opening a draft PR**: If your feature involves substantial architecture changes, or you would like to receive early feedback, consider opening a draft PR and requesting reviews from the maintainers.
+7. **Consider opening a draft PR**: If your feature involves substantial architecture changes, or you would like to receive early feedback, consider opening a draft PR and requesting reviews from the maintainers.
 Draft PRs are an effective means to solicit feedback and ensure that major architectural changes align with the project's goals and standards.
-7. **Add or update unit tests** All features **must** be accompanied by unit tests that verify the functionality.
+8. **Add or update unit tests** All features **must** be accompanied by unit tests that verify the functionality.
 Make sure to thoroughly test the different scenarios and edge cases related to the feature to ensure robustness and reliability.
 Additionally, open the code coverage report to ensure that the code you added has sufficient test coverage.
 For instructions on writing and running unit tests, refer to the [testing](/docs/developer/testing.md#unit-test-guidelines) documentation.
-8. **Manually verify your changes**: Refer to the [manual testing](/docs/developer/testing.md#manual-testing) section of the testing documentation for instructions on how to manually test your changes.
+9. **Manually verify your changes**: Refer to the [manual testing](/docs/developer/testing.md#manual-testing) section of the testing documentation for instructions on how to manually test your changes.
-9. **Update any relevant documentation**: Here are some guidelines for updating documentation:
+10. **Update any relevant documentation**: Here are some guidelines for updating documentation:
     - **Gateway API Feature**: If you are implementing a Gateway API feature, make sure to update the [Gateway API Compatibility](/docs/gateway-api-compatibility.md) documentation.
     - **New Use Case:** If your feature introduces a new use case, add an example of how to use it in